unicode-org/message-format-wg/spec/syntax.md

                / %xE000-10FFFF
 ```

+#### Private-Use

+A **_private-use_** _annotation_ is an _annotation_ whose syntax is reserved
+for use by a specific implementation or by private agreement between multiple
+implementations.

+A _private-use_ _annotation_ starts with a `private-start` character.
+A _private-use_
+_annotation_ MAY be empty.
+The meaning and semantics of a _private-use_ _annotation_
+depend on the implementation.

+**NOTE:** Users are cautioned that _private-use_ sequences cannot be reliably exchanged
+and can result in errors during formatting.
+It is generally a better idea to use
+the function registry to define additional formatting or annotation options.

 ## Tokens

 The grammar defines the following tokens for the purpose of the lexical analysis.

 ### Keywords

+A **_keyword_** is a reserved token that is part of the _message_ syntax.

 The following three keywords are reserved: `let`, `match`, and `when`.
 Reserved keywords are always lowercase.